 The bit is the overall on/off control for the SIM interface.
-When the SIMEN bit is cleared to zero to disable the SIM interface, the SDI, SDO, SCK and \$\overline{SCS}\$, or SDA and SCL lines will lose their SPI or I2C function and the SIM operating current will be reduced to a minimum value.
+When the SIMEN bit is cleared to zero to disable the SIM interface, the SDI, SDO, SCK and $\overline{SCS}$ , or SDA and SCL lines will lose their SPI or IC function and the SIM operating current will be reduced to a minimum value.
 When the bit is high the SIM interface is enabled.
 If the SIM is configured to operate as an SPI interface via the SIM2~SIM0 bits, the contents of the SPI control registers will remain at the previous settings when the SIMEN bit changes from low to high and should therefore be first initialised by the application program.
-If the SIM is configured to operate as an I2C interface via the SIM2~SIM0 bits and the SIMEN bit changes from low to high, the contents of the I2C control bits such as HTX and TXAK will remain at the previous settings and should therefore be first initialised by the application program while the relevant I2C flags such as HCF, HAAS, HBB, SRW and RXAK will be set to their default states.
+If the SIM is configured to operate as an IC interface via the SIM2~SIM0 bits such as HTX and TXAK will remain at the previous settings and should therefore be first initialised by the application program while the relevant IC flags such as HCF, HAAS, HBB, SRW and RXAK will be set to their default states.

-Bit 0 SIMICF: SIM SPI incomplete flag
+SIMICF: SIM SPI incomplete flag Bit 0